Oliboy50/docker-symfony-vm/README.md

  6. If everything worked you should be able to see your Symfony application running in your host browser at 192.168.99.100 (you can check if it is the correct IP by running `docker-machine ip dev` in your host terminal)

+When you want to stop coding, `exit` your VM then stop it with `docker-machine stop dev`.

 ### Second time and more

     # Host terminal